Unit of Production Method

 What is Depreciation?

-Depreciation is the process of allocating the cost of a tangible asset over its useful life.
-For traders, grasping this concept is essential, especially when analyzing a company's financials.
-Companies report depreciation as an expense, which impacts their net income and, subsequently, their stock price.
+Depreciation allocates the cost of a tangible asset over its useful life.
+For investors, understanding this concept is crucial for analyzing a company's financials, as it impacts net income and stock price.

 Key Points on Depreciation